pavani9866/task-planner/README.md

 # Task Planner

 A simple Task Planner web application built using **HTML, CSS, and JavaScript**.
 This app allows users to add tasks, set due dates, schedule times, and assign priority levels.
 It also supports **theme selection**, **task reminders with notifications**, and **alarm sounds**.
+Fundamentals 🏗️

+1️⃣ Technologies Used

+HTML: Structure of the application.

+CSS: Styling and theme management.

+JavaScript: Functionality, task scheduling, and notifications.

+Local Storage: Saves tasks and theme preferences.

+Git & GitHub: Version control and deployment.

+2️⃣ Core Functionalities

+Task Management: Add tasks with due dates, start and end times.

+Priority Levels: Assign priority to tasks.

+Theme Selection: Choose between Light, Dark, and Vibrant themes.

+Task Reminders: Notifications and alarms when a task is due.

+Local Storage: Saves tasks so they persist after page refresh.

 ## Features 🚀